Chaos Engineering and Continuous Verification in Production

 On April 30, Casey Rosenthal, CEO and Co-Founder of Verica.io, spoke at our Test in Production Meetup on Twitch.

-Casey debunked the myths of reliability, explaining how many of the intuitive steps people take to make systems more reliable are actually counterproductive.
+Casey debunked the, explaining how many of the intuitive steps people take to make systems more reliable are actually counterproductive.
 Moreover, he explained how Continuous Verification can help software engineers avoid such pitfalls.